LankeyBoard/RulesGraph/generatedRules.md

 slug: STAMINA

 ruleType: RULE\
-Each character has a pool of stamina.
-The exact amount is determined by their class or stat block if they are an NPC.
-Your stamina can be used for class abilities as well as to enhance certain generic tests such as jumping and marching.
-You can also opt to have damage cost stamina instead of health.
+Stamina is the characters wellspring of energy.
+It is relatively quick to go down, and easy to get back.
+The exact amount of Stamina a character has is determined by their Class and stat block.
+Stamina can be used for Class abilities and to avoid taking damage.
+See [Exhausted, Dying, Last Stand & Healing](/rules/player_rules#EDL) for what happens at 0 Stamina.

 ## Health

 slug: HEALTH

 ruleType: RULE\
 Health represents the life force of your character.
-See Exhausted, Dying, Last Stand & Healing for what happens at 0 Health
+It is slow to get back and in limited supply.
+See [Exhausted, Dying, Last Stand & Healing](/rules/player_rules#EDL) for what happens at 0 Health.

 ## Resting

 slug: REST

 ruleType: RULE\
-If you spend stamina while resting, it immediately ends the rest and you gain no benefits from the rest
+If you spend Stamina or engage in strenuous activities while resting, the rest ends immediately and you gain no benefits from it.

 ### Catch Your Breath

 slug: CATCH-YOUR-BREATH

 ruleType: RULE\
-When you have a moment, you can catch your breath, tending to your wounds, wiping down your weapons, and centering yourself.
-To Catch Your Breath, spend 10 minutes resting and performing light activities without interruption.\
+When you have a moment, you can Catch Your Breath, tending to your wounds, wiping down your weapons, and centering yourself.
+To Catch Your Breath, spend 10 minutes resting and performing light activities.
-At the end of the rest, you regain all missing stamina.\
+At the end of the rest, you regain all missing Stamina.
 If you are at 0 Health, you gain 1 Health.
 Some classes may also have features that refresh when you Catch Your Breath.

+### A Night's Rest

+slug: NIGHTS-REST

+ruleType: RULE\
+A good Night's Rest is still important to an adventurer.
+To complete a night's rest, spend a minimum of 6 hours sleeping.
+This gives surface level wounds a chance to heal and prepare yourself for the next day.
+When you finish a Night's Rest, return your Stamina to full.
+If you are above half Health, return to full Health.
+If you are at or below half Health, return to half Health.
+If you are awake for more than 24 hours in a row, Test your Mettle each hour.
+The difficulty of this test increases by 1 for each hour beyond 24 hours.
+Pass (15+): You suffer no ill effects.
+Mixed (10-14): Reduce your current and maximum stamina by 3.
+Fail (9-): Reduce your current and maximum stamina by 10.
+If you are reduced to 0 stamina in this way you become unconscious.
+You must complete a Night's Rest to remove these effects.

 ### Rest and Relax